datastax-cda/workshop-builder/README.md

 The purpose of this tool is to help create microsites used primarily to run customer workshops.

+## What can you do with this tool?

+* Build custom workshop from a existing content modules
+* content modules are created as code in github repo
+* Use the microsites for internal training and knowledge sharing

 ## Quick Start

 1. Download the correct `dscda` CLI binary from the releases tab.